mercurymedia/elm-smart-select/README.md

 ## CSS

-The CSS for the date picker is distributed separately and can be found [here](https://github.com/mercurymedia/elm-smart-select/tree/master/css)
+The CSS for smart select is distributed separately and can be found [here](https://github.com/mercurymedia/elm-smart-select/tree/master/css)